MicrosoftDocs/office-developer-client-docs/docs/access/desktop-database-reference/drop-statement-microsoft-access-sql.md

 # DROP Statement (Microsoft Access SQL)

 **Applies to**: Access 2013 | Office 2013

 Deletes an existing table, procedure, or view from a database, or deletes an existing index from a table.

 > [!NOTE]
-> <P>The Microsoft Access database engine does not support the use of DROP, or any of the DDL statements, with non-Microsoft Access database engine databases.
-Use the DAO <STRONG>Delete</STRONG> method instead.</P>
+> The Microsoft Access database engine does not support the use of DROP, or any of the DDL statements, with non-Microsoft Access database engine databases.
+Use the DAO **Delete** method instead.

 ## Syntax